Can You Drive With a P0700 Code? A Complete Guide

 2. Wipe the Code & Run a Test Drive

 Before you start touching the engine, you should be sure that the P0700 code wasn’t just a fluke.
-So, ensure that you clear up all of the OBD2 codes and then take the vehicle for a test drive.
+So, ensure that you clear up all of the OBD2 codes and ensure the codes have been fully cleared from the system.
+Then take the vehicle for a test drive.
 After the test drive, if the check engine light comes back on, also check if the codes return as well.
+Clearing the P0700 code and taking a road test can help determine if it was a temporary glitch.

 3. Examine the Transmission